|

 On second thoughts Batman's rather acting like the main promoter of a legendary place: Welcome to Gotham City, America's Playground.
 His logo identifies both a justice person and a collapsed model-city.
 His logo is projected into the dark sky of Gotham because he is the guide to the introspection of that community --the adventures at Gotham Mint, Opera, University, or Zoo as the background and prototype of its paradoxes, myths, ideologies, and contradictions.
 When questioned on the state of American society (as seen on cartoons), our Justice League member commented: "We're involved in all the conspiracies, we're the guilty criminals.
 We're dead characters, but this also entails a certain dose of beauty by golly!"(**).
 He's ultimately acting his age, speaking for the Gotham underworld he's supposed to oppose to...

+Along with his stories, old and new ones, the marketing strategy keeps on filling up a wide range of Bat-shaped hi-tech devices, e.g. Batarangs.
 The most amazing of all his nocturnal eccentricities is the black Bat-mobile, a great mix of dream car and experimental safety vehicle (ESV), whose craftsman is Mr. Cooper, a skilled and unwanted mechanic, left out by the automotive industry.
 Are some gangsters shooting to the Bat-mobile --as best we can say: are they kidding?
 Maybe they are new in town...

 The legend is living on www.batman.com.